jdevfullstack-projects/breakout-game/README.md

-# Break Out Game from Vanilla Web Projects
+# Breakout Game from Vanilla Web Projects
 a breakout game from Vanilla Web Projects, click the link to run the program: <https://xdvrx1.github.io/breakout-game/>